-The automatic calibration that is performed on power-up ensures that the calibration options covered in this section will not be required in a significant amount of applications.
+The automatic calibration that is performed on power up ensures that the calibration options covered in this section will not be required in a significant amount of applications.
 The user will not have to initiate a calibration unless the operating conditions change (CLKIN frequency, analog input mode, reference voltage, temperature, and supply voltages).
-The AD7858/ AD7858L have a number of calibration features that may be required in some applications and there are a number of advantages in performing these different types of calibration.
+The AD7856 has a number of calibration features that may be required in some applications and there are a number of advantages in performing these different types of calibration.
 First, the internal errors in the ADC can be reduced significantly to give superior dc performance, and secondly, system offset and gain errors can be removed.
-This allows the user to remove reference errors (whether it be internal or external reference) and to make use of the full dynamic range of the AD7858/ AD7858L by adjusting the analog input range of the part for a specific system.
+This allows the user to remove reference errors (whether it be internal or external reference) and to make use of the full dynamic range of the AD7856 by adjusting the analog input range of the part for a specific system.

-There are two main calibration modes on the AD7858/AD7858L, self-calibration and system calibration.
+There are two main calibration modes on the AD7856, self-calibration and system calibration.
 There are various options in both self-calibration and system calibration as outlined previously in Table IV.
-All the calibration functions can be initiated by pulsing the \overline{CAL} pin or by writing to the control register and setting the STCAL bit to one.
-The timing diagrams that follow involve using the \overline{CAL} pin.
+All the calibration functions can be initiated by pulsing the $\overline{CAL}$ pin or by writing to the control register and setting the STCAL bit to one.
+The timing diagrams that follow involve using the $\overline{CAL}$ pin.

-The duration of each of the different types of calibrations is given in Table VIII for the AD7858 with a 4 MHz master clock.
+The duration of each of the different types of calibrations is given in Table VIII for the AD7856 with a 6 MHz master clock.
 These calibration times are master clock dependent.
-Therefore, the calibrating times for the AD7858L (CLKIN = 1.8 MHz) will be longer than those quoted in Table VIII.

 Table VIII.
-Calibration Times (AD7858 with 4 MHz CLKIN)
+Calibration Times (AD7856 with 6 MHz CLKIN)